FWKMultiverse/NEURAL-NEXUS/README.md

 ### What most research does

-A February 2025 arXiv paper combining LSTM + GNN for stock prediction achieved MSE of 0.00144 — a 10.6% improvement over standalone LSTM, tested on historical backtest data only.
-The same paper acknowledges that empirical evaluations in real-world conditions remain limited for hybrid LSTM-GNN models.
+A February 2025 arXiv paper combining LSTM + GNN for stock prediction achieved a 10.6% improvement in MSE over standalone LSTM — tested on historical backtest data only.
+The same paper acknowledges that empirical evaluation in real-world conditions remains limited for hybrid LSTM-GNN models.

 A hybrid GNN model integrating news achieved 53% accuracy on binary stock movement — representing a 1% absolute gain over the LSTM baseline, tested on daily data with no live execution.